AdobeDocs/experience-manager-cloud-service.nl-NL/help/implementing/cloud-manager/release-notes/current.md

 ## Releasedatum {#release-date}

-De releasedatum voor Cloud Manager versie 2024.6.0 in AEM as a Cloud Service is 6 juni 2024.
-De volgende release is gepland voor 11 juli 2024.
+De releasedatum voor Cloud Manager release 2024.6.0 in AEM as a Cloud Service is 6 juni 2024.
+De volgende release is gepland voor 18 juli 2024.

 ## Wat is er nieuw? {#what-is-new}